7 Learnings to Improve the Healthcare Experience

 Seven provocative and suggestive learnings emerged from a major study of patient satisfaction that was just released by Prophet and GE Healthcare Camden Group.
-The following learnings provide a profile of the surprisingly dismal picture of the patient experience in healthcare today; but also provide insights that will hopefully lead to massive improvements.
+The following learnings provide a profile of the surprisingly dismal picture of the patient experience in healthcare today, but also provide insights that will hopefully lead to massive improvements.
 Prophet, the branding and marketing consultancy, and GE Healthcare Camden Group, interviewed 3,000 consumers and 300 healthcare executives about the holistic patient experience.
-The focus was on the total experience, rather than silos such as hospitals, doctor specialties or insurance companies, because all aspects of the experience are intertwined in the minds of patients.
+The focus was on the total experience, rather than silos such as hospitals, doctor specialties or insurance companies because all aspects of the experience are intertwined in the minds of patients.
 Input from providers provided a more complete picture of the current situation and its challenges.

 Seven headlines that come from the study:

 2. Low satisfaction is even worse among millennials.
-The group values two related factors: the ability to control their lives and having digitally enabled convenience in doing so (they’re used to both in other aspects of their life).
+The group values two related factors: the ability to control their lives and having digitally-enabled convenience in doing so (they’re used to both in other aspects of their life).
 They adore firms that provide these attributes like Uber, Starbucks, Zappos, and Square.
 These two factors also appear in their healthcare preferences.
 Among their favorite healthcare brands are ZocDoc (find a doctor), Oscar (obtaining insurance) and WebMD (managing health); all of which provide health-related solutions that people can access on their own terms.
 Further, over 50% are willing to use telemedicine.
-They rely more on input from friends and family and less on their provider than did previous generations.
+They rely more on input from friends and family and less on their providers than did previous generations.

 3. Providers overestimate their current ability to satisfy patients by more than 20 percentage points.
 For example, only 40% of consumers feel they are receiving a quality experience, but over 60% of providers believe that they’re delivering a quality experience. performance gap.